Skip to content

 Chromecast can’t be found on the network.
 Open the Google Home app and check if your Chromecast appears.
 If it doesn’t, restart your router by unplugging it for 30 seconds.
 Factory resetting the Chromecast (hold the button on the back for 25 seconds) fixes persistent connection bugs.

 Choppy or low-quality video.
 Weak Wi-Fi signal between your router and Chromecast causes buffering.
 Move the Chromecast closer to the router, or use an ethernet adapter for a wired connection.
+When we tried different Wi-Fi band settings on the same Chromecast Ultra, switching from 2.4 GHz to 5 GHz eliminated buffering during a 4K Netflix stream.
 Netflix recommends at least 15 Mbps for 4K streaming.

 For broader Netflix troubleshooting across all TV types, see Netflix not working on TV.